-Black pods need to be removed from the cocca block to reduce the spread of inoculum and the incidence of disease (Figure 6).
+Black pods need to be removed from the cocoa block to reduce the spread of inoculum and the incidence of disease (Figure 6).

 - 1. When harvesting ripe, healthy pods, also remove:

 - black pods

 - dry cherelles

+- CPB-infested pods

 - rodent-, bat- or bird-damaged pods

 - parasitic plants and vines

 - weeds around the base of the cocoa tree

-- ant tents.
+- ant tents

 - Bury the diseased and damaged pods; add chicken manure, plant material or cocoa prunings before covering with soil.